Generic Surgical Sciences Examination (GSSE) Format Explained

 Does PRIMEX cover every component?

-PRIMEX covers each component of the RACS General Surgical Science Examination with format-specific practice: MCQ banks, AI-graded SAQ practice, and viva or OSCE simulation as the format requires.
+PRIMEX covers each component of the Generic Surgical Sciences Examination (GSSE) with format-specific practice: MCQ banks, AI-graded SAQ practice, and viva or OSCE simulation as the format requires.